Consolidated figures. Figures in parentheses refer to the same period of 2011 unless otherwise stated.

 SpareBank 1 SMN has strengthened its market position and achieved sound profit growth in 2012.
 The Group’s funding is robust.
 This is in keeping with the Directors’ ambitions.

-Continuing turbulence in international financial markets heightens uncertainty in the national and regional economies.
-Business and industry in the Bank’s market area continue, all in all, to show growth and sound profits, despite the reduced demand seen by parts of the export-oriented sector.
-Unemployment is low, and there are few signs in the region’s macroeconomy in isolation to suggest a change in the risk picture for the rest of 2012.
+Continuing turbulence in international financial markets increases uncertainty in the national and regional economies.
+Again, in 2012 there were no clear indications of the region’s business sector being affected by the crisis in the euro area.
+Business life in the Bank’s market area shows continued growth and profitability, and the outlook for 2013 remains good.
+Unemployment is low and there are few signs in the region’s macroeconomy in isolation to suggest a change in the risk picture for 2013.

-The Board of Directors is satisfied with the Group’s profit performance for the first nine months of 2012, in particular with its sound underlying operations and high quality risk management.
-The Board expects a good performance also for 2012.
+The Board of Directors is satisfied with the Group’s profit performance for 2012, in particular with its sound underlying operations and high quality risk management.
+SpareBank 1 SMN is well placed to achieve a good performance also in 2013.

 |The Board of Directors of SpareBank 1 SMN|